-If employees believe they need a reasonable accommodation because of pregnancy, a disability, or for a religious reason, with regard to performing their job or accessing the benefits and privileges of employment, they should speak with the assigned Human Resources representative.
-Employees may be required to submit supporting documentation or a written request.
+If you believe you need a reasonable accommodation because of a disability or for a religious reason, with regard to performing your job or accessing the benefits and privileges of employment, please speak with the assigned Human Resources representative.
+You may be required to submit supporting documentation or a written request.